DIBBS-project/DIBBS-Architecture-Demo/docs/rm.rst

 Get or create a Cluster object based on the desired Appliance.

 If no hints were included, the RM decides the Site to launch the Cluster on.

-If the user already has a Cluster using the chosen Appliance on the Site the RM decided to use (see *hints*), that Cluster is reused.
-The Appliance Implementation is loaded for the appropriate Site, and the RM contacts the OpenStack deployment to launch the cluster associated with the Cluster.
+If the RM decides to launch a Cluster for an Appliance on a Site and the Site is already hosting a Cluster implementing that same Appliance, the physical cluster is reused.
+If it does not exist, the Appliance Implementation is loaded for the appropriate Site, and the RM contacts the OpenStack deployment to launch the cluster associated with the Cluster.

+After the physical cluster is created/found, the RM also gets or creates credentials for the LL User on that cluster, communicating with an agent on the cluster if needed.

 One of the Credentials enumerated in a *hints* key or available to the user making the request is used to select the Site.